Diocese of Nicosia, Sicily: History

 Nicosia had been placed under the patronage of S. Nicholas of Myra by Pope Benedict XIV.
 The Collegiate Church of S. Nicolas in Nicosia had a Chapter composed of 43 individuals, headed by three dignities: the Archpriest, the Cantor, and the Treasurer, and ten canons.
 The church was also a parish church.
 Another church in the city, Santa Maria Maggiore, was named a collegiate church by Pope Urban VIII in 1625.
-Its college was composed of three dignities (the Dean, the Archpriest, and thhe Primicerius) and ten canons-in-ordinary with two honorary canons.
+Its college was composed of three dignities (the Dean, the Archpriest, and the Primicerius) and ten canons-in-ordinary with two honorary canons.

 As early as 1815, King Ferdinand I of the Two Sicilies had written to the pope, pointing out that the island of Sicily had only nine bishops, and that the extent of these dioceses was too extensive for the bishops to oversee them adequately.
 The population of the island exceeded 1.5 million, and the diocese of Messina alone had 130,000.
 The pope consulted with the apostolic delegate the archbishop of Palermo and members of the College of Cardinals in the Consistorial Congregation.